 - Risks/Liabilities, Effective Management

-The overall training goal is to help you and your stakeholders achieve practical, but effective, protection of future (or existing) HCF occupants from being negatively affected by potential infection risks during and after required restoration, construction or renovation work activities.
+The overall training goal of this awareness course is to help you and your stakeholders achieve practical but effective, protection of future (or existing) HCF occupants from being negatively affected by potential infection risks during and after required restoration, construction or renovation work activities.

 Who Should Attend: Owners, Senior Management, Owner Representatives, Site Superintendents/Foremen, Facility Project Managers, Construction Trades (Various), Designers, Planners, Engineers and HVAC/Plumbing Managers, Constructors (Generals, Primes), Prime Consultants, Commissioning Teams Other Key Consultants, Multi-Disciplinary Teams and Infection Prevention Control Professionals

 Note: This training course does not issue certification by either the CSA Group or CHES.
 The ICTG Group issues its own certificate of completion.
 This awareness course teaches infection Prevention and Control Awareness and is useful to train staff and make aware of basic principles of infection control in relation to construction activities, practices and procedures.

 Live training retail per attendee $4,950 which also includes course material, handouts, instructor travel and per diems.
 Minimum of three students